 - Medical Laboratory Sciences

-The Department of Allied Health Sciences offers three Post-Baccalaureate Certificate Programs that lead to professional certification.
+The Department of Allied Health Sciences offers Post-Baccaluareate or Graduate Certificate programs that lead to professional certification.
 These programs are open to applicants who have completed a minimum of a bachelor's degree and prerequisite coursework.
 These programs offer dynamic experiences for individuals who strive to improve the health of individuals, communities and beyond.
 Students will ideally enter the program with a degree in a health related field and/or a strong life sciences background.

 - Certificate in Molecular Diagnostics

-- Graduate Certificate Program Health Promotion and Health Education (CHPHE) Admissions
+- Graduate Certificate Program in Health Promotion and Health Education (CHPHE)